jahnzab/Chat-BOT-USING-NLP/README.md

 </p>
   <br>
   <h1>Conversation History<h1/>
-<p>The chatbot saves the conversation history in a CSV file (chat_log.csv).
-You can view past interactions by selecting the "Conversation History" option in the sidebar.</p>
+<h4>The chatbot saves the conversation history in a CSV file (chat_log.csv).
+You can view past interactions by selecting the "Conversation History" option in the sidebar.</h4>
 <br>
 <h1>Acknowledgments</h1>
 <br>